 As in the previous use case we assume that neither simulation nor process execution has yet been performed so we wish to validate the control perspective of the process model.

 We will then go on to consider the temporal aspects of the model.
-Specifically we will look at finding values for these questions:
+Specifically, we will look at finding values for these questions:

 • What is the mean cycle time (time-in-system)?